Digvijaysingh8/AI_HealthCare_Assistance/README.md

 - AI-powered conversational assistance
 - Healthcare information retrieval using RAG
 - Context-aware responses using LLMs
-- Conversation workflow orchestration with LangGraph
+- AI workflow orchestration with LangGraph
-- PostgreSQL for persistent data storage
+- SQLite database for persistent data storage
 - Redis for caching and temporary state
 - REST APIs using FastAPI
 - Human-assistance routing for requests requiring staff intervention